- Home

 Adhering to the Code of Conduct

 Students in online classes are expected to adhere to the Code of Student Conduct as it applies to Academic Integrity.
-Students should be reminded of these policies in the Syllabus.
+Students should be reminded of these policies in the syllabus.

-Academic integrity is best maintained through continuous engagement of students and by applying assessment methods that require application of knowledge rather than memorization.
+Academic integrity is best maintained through continuous engagement of students and by applying assessment methods that require the application of knowledge rather than memorization.

 Some assessments should be designed to mimic authentic environments to facilitate knowledge transfer.
 Examples include role-playing, scenario-based questions, clinical experience, or practical application of knowledge.